Bernie-2011

 In one amazing scene though, he does lose it during a drunken hotel bender with pals Nick and Jayne.
 The sheer emotion and desperation that Christopher Abbott gives during this scene are inspirational for any aspiring actor to emulate.

-One wonders if director Josh Mond allowed his actors to improvise most scenes as the compelling, raw feeling to many scenes is evident.
+One wonders if director Josh Mond allowed his actors to improvise most scenes as the compelling, raw feeling of scenes is evident.

-Nixon, since her fame on Sex And The City, has chosen daring and complex roles and this is certainly to her credit.
+Nixon, since her fame in television’s Sex And The City, has chosen daring and complex roles and this is to her credit.

 As Gail, we see her desperate, emotional, filled with rage, and at times delusional, as she wonders what will become of her son after she is gone and how her world has spiraled out of control.